eugsim1/logging-analytics-demo-v1.0/Readme.md

 ![](images/analytics000-loggrous-3.jpg)

-Explore the Storage the logs are taking 32 Mb
+Explore the Storage the logs are taking 32 Mb ( you might see different numbers , this is due to the updated logs for this workshop)

 ![](images/oci_loggin17.jpg)